andydunstall/figg/wcm/README.md

 This is inspired by [CCM (Cassandra Cluster Manager)](https://github.com/riptano/ccm) which is used by Cassandra.

-WCM consists of two parts.
-A server written in Go that manages the cluster and proxies cluster traffic, and a client issuing commands to the manager over HTTP.
-This means its easy to write new clients, such as a CLI and Go library, useful for testing SDKs.
+WCM is a server written in Go that manages Wombat clusters, exposing a REST API to issue commands.
+It runs Wombat nodes in their own goroutine as part of the WCM process.
+This means it must be restarted when then Wombat service changes, though running system tests should be rare so shouldn't be a big issue.

 ## Usage
+WCM exposes an HTTP API to manage Wombat clusters.
+Theres also a [Go SDK](./sdk).

 ### Cluster
 A cluster manages a set of nodes.